Strophox/sleeptober-bot/README.md

 # Additional Notes

-- A file `sleeptober-bot_token.txt` containing the Discord bot token in plain text is required.
+- A file `sleeptober-bot_config.json` containing the Discord bot token in plain text is required.
 - A file `sleeptober-bot_data.json` containing bot data will be automatically created if it doesn't exist.